stephaniechallita/dsl/README.md

 }
 ```

-The above program, when executed, should set the speed of the robot and then perform 5 time (loop) a square pattern movement (square function)
+The above program, when executed, should set the speed of the robot and then perform 5 time (loop) a square pattern movement (square function).

+The robot used for this lab has four wheels with individual motors, and an ultrasound sensor which can be used to measure distance to an object in front.
+We expect your language to mostly follow the imperative programming paradigm, with basic arithmetics and commands for the robot.

 ## Part 1 - Domain modeling: definition of the language's metamodel with Ecore